patchamama/The-last-book-page/README-backend.md

 - [GitHub](https://github.com/) - Used to host and deploy the website as well as manage the project.
 - [Heroku](https://dashboard.heroku.com) - Used to deploy the website
 - [SQLite](https://www.sqlite.org/index.html) - An open-source, zero-configuration, self-contained, stand-alone, transaction relational database engine designed to be embedded into an application.
-- [ElephantSQL](https://www.elephantsql.com/) - Provides a browser tool for SQL queries where you can create, read, update and delete data directly from your web browser.
+- [ElephantSQL](https://www.elephantsql.com/) - Provides a browser tool for SQL queries where you can create, read, update, and delete data directly from your web browser.
-- [Cloudinary](https://cloudinary.com/) - Used to host all static files .
+- [Cloudinary](https://cloudinary.com/) - Used to host all static files.
 - [CI PEP8 Linter](https://pep8ci.herokuapp.com/#)

 # Development